Zachary-Reyna89/Zachary.Reyna89/README.md

 ## Objective

+## Objective

-My name is Zachary Reyna, and I am an entry-level cloud and full stack engineer with a background in cybersecurity and IT support.
-I specialize in building and deploying real-world solutions using AWS, Linux, and modern web technologies.
+My name is Zachary Reyna, and I am an entry-level cloud and full stack engineer with a background in cybersecurity, IT support, and data analysis.
+I specialize in building and deploying real-world solutions using AWS, Linux, SQL, and modern web technologies.

 This repository showcases hands-on projects where I have deployed EC2 web servers, hosted static websites using S3, and implemented IAM-based access control following least privilege principles.
+In addition, I have developed SQL-based data analysis projects, including a global CO2 emissions analysis and a video game industry analysis, where I applied data cleaning, aggregation, and window functions to uncover trends and business insights.

-Through these projects, I’ve gained practical experience in cloud infrastructure, networking, system configuration, and troubleshooting.
+Through these projects, I’ve gained practical experience in cloud infrastructure, networking, system configuration, troubleshooting, and data analysis using real-world datasets.

 I hold a Cybersecurity Analytics certificate from the University of Texas at Dallas (Fullstack Academy) and a BBA in Finance from the University of Houston.
 I am also CompTIA Security+ certified, giving me a strong foundation in security, networking, and system design.

 My professional background includes IT support and systems troubleshooting, where I resolved technical issues, managed user access, and supported business-critical applications.
-I bring a problem-solving mindset and a focus on building scalable, secure systems.
+I bring a problem-solving mindset and a focus on building scalable, secure, and data-driven systems.

 I am actively seeking opportunities where I can contribute to building, deploying, and improving cloud-based applications while continuing to grow as an engineer.

 ## Projects